23Benji/Password_Manager/Version_2.1/README.md

 - Enhanced export functionality

 ## Installation
-To use the Password Manager, you'll need a C compiler installed.

-## Installation
-To use the Password Manager, you'll need a C compiler installed.
+To use AegisCode Vault, you'll need a C compiler installed and must have already cloned this Git repository!
 1. Navigate to the project folder:
     ```bash
     cd Password_Manager